 When Matt Robinson of Real Food by Dad needs a quick dinner he knows his kids will love, he turns to pizza.
-Check out his simple method and favorite topping ideas.
+Check out his simple method for how to make pizza dough.

 Pizza is a staple in my home.
 Along with being easy to make and inexpensive to construct, it's like a blank canvas that allows me to create an endless variety according to our mood or what we have on hand.

 An added plus to that is the kids love getting involved.
 While they aren't totally into making the dough, they do love to make their own personal pizzas—which of course always makes for a fun dinner and one that guarantees it will be consumed by the mouthfuls.

 Speaking of dough, the pizza dough recipe below makes an easy, straight dough that can mixed and rolled right away.
 No need for rise time.

 Dough can be made ahead of time and refrigerated for up to three days.
 Of course you can make it ahead of time and keep it refrigerated up to three days ahead.
 The advantage in doing that is like any bread, the natural gases that build between the gluten creates an even lighter, thinner crust.
 Here's how to make homemade pizza dough:

 See other pizza crust recipes for options.